Gymnocalycium mihanovichii: Description

 The individually growing Gymnocalycium mihanovichii have a broad-spherical, gray-green, often reddish overgrown plant body, which reaches stature heights and diameter of 3 to 5 centimeters.
 The usually 8 ribs are narrow-edged and slightly notched.
 The 5 to 6 weak, pliable, and slightly curved thorns are greyish-yellow, between 0.8 and 1 centimeter long and partly fall off.
 The 4 to 5 cm long, bell-shaped to funnel-shaped flowers are yellowish-olive to light olive green.
 The light green stamens are in two rows.
 The stylus is also light green; the scar yellowish.
 The fruits are spindle-shaped.

-The species belonging to the "Hibotan" cultivar have a different color from the natural one because it is deprived of chlorophyll and, being unable to live on its roots, it is necessary that it is grafted onto another Cactaceae, generally Hylocereus.

 Cultivars

 Cactus can be easily propagated by cutting or offset propagating method.

 Gymnocalycium produces offsets easily, even when grafted, which can then be grafted to a new base, perpetuating the plant.
 Even the best grafts only last a few years, as the base grows faster than the Gymnocalycium.
 After that point, the difference in speed between the two becomes too great for the graft to hold together, and so they split apart.
 The scion can, however, be re-grafted back on to the rootstock after this.

 The colored species comprise a large group of popular mutants, characterized by more or less colored bodies.
 They can be red, orange, purplish, yellow, or even white.
 The first totally decolored mutants were called cv.
 'Hibotan'.
 The first only partially de-chlorophyll were called cv.
 'Hibotan Nishiki' and can be grown on its own roots.
 The 'Nishiki' all contain chlorophyll but with many anthocyanin and appear deep brown.
 By the time many other colored were obtained and some have special names such as 'Akagurohibotan-Nishiki' or 'Pink-Kuro'.